Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 Tibetan Mastiff

 They require experienced owners who can establish control early.
-The dogs need a strong hand to raise a stable, well-adjusted dog.
+The dogs need a firm hand to raise a stable, well-adjusted dog.

 The dogs need extra training and exercise.
 However, owners must contain their natural exuberance to protect their joints, bones, and ligaments from too much stress.